RWNowak/GPU-GSearch/README.md

 2. Configure the database connection:

 To display graphics card recommendations from the database, you need to configure the connection to the database.
-First, create a MySQL database and add the necessary tables with the following fields in the 'games' table
+First, <a href="https://dev.mysql.com/doc/mysql-getting-started/en/">create a MySQL database</a> and add the necessary tables with the following fields in the 'games' table
 ```
 name
 max_gpu_nvidia